Neural ARFIMA model for forecasting BRIC exchange rates with long memory: Neural ARFIMA Model

+If for each current state $x$, the one-step law $\mathbb{P}(x, \cdot)$ admits a density $p(x, \cdot)$ w.r.t.
+Lebesgue measure that is strictly positive on every nonempty open set, then the chain is irreducible.
 In the following lemma, we establish the irreducibility of the Markov chain associated with the NARFIMA process.
 The noise has a strictly positive density, which implies irreducibility.
-The proof is provided in Appendix \ref{proof_prop_2}. \begin{lemma} Suppose that Assumption~\eqref{A4} holds.
-Then, the Markov chain in Eqn.~\eqref{eqMain} is irreducible on the state space $(\mathcal{R}^2, \mathcal{B})$ if the conditions in Lemma~\ref{prop1} are satisfied. \end{lemma}
+The proof is provided in Appendix \ref{proof_lemma_irreducible}.